Rent Priest (aka Actos privados) Online DVD & Blu-ray Rental

 Synopsis:

-At his new parish in inner-city Liverpool, eager young priest Father Greg (Linus Roache) clashes with his colleague Father Matthew (Tom Wilkinson) over hisprogressive politics and disregard for his vow of celibacy.
+At his new parish in inner-city Liverpool, eager young priest Father Greg (Linus Roache) clashes with his colleague Father Matthew (Tom Wilkinson) over the older cleric's progressive left-wing politics and disregard for the vow of celibacy.
 But soon, Father Greg's harsh judgement is directed inwards as he grapples with his attraction to a man, and his faith is tested when he learns of a young girl's abuse in the confessional.
-On its release, the film was widely condemned by the Church for its depiction of Catholicism, with calls to ban its theatrical release and boycotts of theatres screening the film.

 Actors: